msoap/tcg/examples/game_of_life/README.md

 # Game Of Life

-This is small example of "Game Of Life", see [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for more information.
+This is an example of "Game Of Life", see [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for more information.

 Features: